Artifact Donation FAQ

 Is The National WWII Museum still accepting items?

 Yes.
 The Museum is interested in artifacts from all theaters of the war including the American Home Front.
-The Museum is particularly interested in items used by Americans either in combat or while working at their military jobs.
 However, we are only collecting a limited selection of items.
-To find out which items we are accepting, please consult this list before submitting your artifact for consideration.
-You can also contact our curatorial staff about your particular items.
+Please submit your artifact for consideration through our form.
+You can also contact our curatorial staff about your artifact donations.

 Is my donation going to sit on a shelf, never to be displayed?